willyum00/cse15l-lab-reports/Lab1.md

    c.
 Using cat without arguments does nothing, as cat is used to print the contents of a file in text form.
 If you use no input for the cat command, it will read data from the standard input (the waiting terminal) and send it to the standard output.
 ![image](https://github.com/willyum00/cse15l-lab-reports/assets/81535097/4396f58d-1d4b-44f2-8f1f-bb198347cb77)
 In order to exit, you have to manually terminate using ctrl + C.
+This behavior is not an error, it is normal and expected behavior.

 **2. What happens when you use these commands with a path to a directory as an argument?**